ally-logo-white-transp

 Liability insurance

-This covers damage you may do to someone else and their property.
-Most states require liability coverage, and it’s generally less expensive than other, more comprehensive types of car insurance.
+This covers car accident damage you may do to someone else and their property.
+Liability-only coverage is generally less expensive than other, more comprehensive types of car insurance.

 Personal injury protection (PIP)

-PIP will help pay for medical expenses for you and your passengers, no matter who is at fault in an accident.
-Some states have no-fault insurance laws that require PIP insurance.
-This type of coverage may also pay for expenses such as lost wages, funeral expenses, and replacement for services lost due to injury, such as cleaning or childcare.
+PIP helps pay for medical expenses for you and your passengers, no matter who is at fault in an accident.
+This type of coverage may also pay for expenses such as lost wages, funeral expenses and replacement for services lost due to injury, like cleaning or childcare.

-MedPay helps covers medical bills and other related expenses for you and your passengers, regardless of who caused the accident.
-MedPay is required in some states, but in other states, MedPay is optional.
+MedPay helps cover medical bills and related expenses for you and your passengers, regardless of who caused the accident.

-UM and UIM coverage helps pay for your medical expenses when someone else who doesn’t have liability insurance (or doesn’t have enough) causes an accident.
+UM and UIM coverage helps pay for your medical expenses when someone else without liability insurance (or doesn’t have enough) causes an accident.
 In some states, it can also pay for damage to your vehicle.
-This coverage is required in some states and optional in others.

 Collision coverage

-As the name suggests, collision coverage pays for vehicle repairs if you’re in an accident.
-It’s not required by most states, so you should consider the value and age of your car when deciding if you need collision insurance.
+Collision coverage helps with vehicle repairs after an accident.
+It’s not required by most states, so consider the value and age of your car when deciding if you need it.

 Comprehensive coverage

-Vehicle damage isn’t always the result of an accident, and comprehensive insurance may cover some of those instances (hail, theft, fire, flood, animals).
-It’s often sold along with collision coverage and your lender or leasing provider will likely require this type of coverage.
+Vehicle damage isn’t always the result of an accident, and comprehensive insurance may cover events like theft or weather damage.
+It’s often sold along with collision coverage, and your lender or leasing provider will likely require it.

-Note: In addition to your insurance policy, you could inquire about add-ons to cover specific problems you may encounter as a driver.
-An example would be emergency roadside assistance.
-If your car breaks down, emergency roadside assistance can help pay for services like tow trucks, locksmiths, jump starts, fuel delivery, and basic repairs on the side of the road.
+Note: You can ask your insurance provider about add-ons to cover specific situations, like emergency roadside assistance.
+If your car breaks down, it can help pay for services like tow trucks, locksmiths, jump starts, fuel delivery and basic roadside repairs.

 Which deductible should you choose?

-A deductible is the amount you could pay out-of-pocket for a car insurance claim before your insurance begins to pay and can range from a few hundred dollars up to $2,500.
-Liability coverage often has no deductible, but for comprehensive and collision insurance, you will need to choose a deductible level.
+A deductible is the amount you could pay out-of-pocket for a claim before your car insurance begins to pay and can range from a few hundred dollars to $2,500.
+Liability-only coverage often has no deductible, but for comprehensive and collision insurance, you will need to choose a deductible level.

 What happens if you don’t have car insurance?

-Car insurance is required by law in most states.
-If you are in a state that requires insurance coverage and you are pulled over while driving without insurance, you could be fined, have your car impounded, or have your license suspended.
-In some rare instances, you could even face jail time if you cause an accident without insurance, you could be responsible for all of the associated costs.
+In some rare instances, you could even face jail time if you cause an accident without insurance, and you could be responsible for all of the associated costs.
 The other driver could also sue you for damages.
+Considering the risks of driving uninsured, it’s best to maintain active insurance coverage.

-As you navigate the ever-changing landscape of car insurance, there’s a lot to consider.
 Finding the right type and amount of car insurance coverage for you means balancing costs, state requirements and more.
-It’s a lot.
-But by taking the time now, you can drive easy knowing you’ll be covered no matter what lies down the road.
+But by taking the time now, you can drive confidently knowing you’re prepared for the road ahead.